-- TOUSA, Inc. – Represented publicly traded homebuilder with substantial operations in Florida, the Mid-Atlantic, Texas, and the West, doing business under trade names, including Newmark, Engle Homes, and Trophy Homes, in its out-of-court restructuring and chapter 11 bankruptcy cases.
+- TOUSA, Inc. – Represent publicly traded homebuilder with substantial operations in Florida, the Mid-Atlantic, Texas, and the West, doing business under trade names, including Newmark, Engle Homes, and Trophy Homes, in its out-of-court restructuring and chapter 11 bankruptcy cases.

 Food and Restaurant

-- Bertucci’s – Represent DIP lender and stalking horse buyer in acquisition of chain of sit-down Italian restaurants.
+- Bertucci’s – Represent DIP lender and stalking horse buyer in proposed acquisition of chain of sit-down Italian restaurants.